llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

     , d.event_id as event_id3 -- Contract
     , e.event_id as event_id4 -- Uterine Stim
   FROM `hca-data-sandbox.fetal_heartrate.rules_classify_3_events_part1` a
+  # Event ID is based on the rank of each event start and event end
   LEFT JOIN
   (
     SELECT